ABC Olympic broadcasts

 The title card for the ABC Olympic Games coverage.
 Note the integration of the network logo into the Olympic symbol.

-The Olympic Games aired in the United States on the broadcast network ABC during the 1960s to the 1980s.
+The Olympic Games aired in the United States on the broadcast network ABC at various times from the 1960s to the 1980s.
 ABC first televised the Winter Olympic Games in 1964, and the Summer Olympic Games in 1968.
 ABC last televised the Summer Olympics in 1984 and Winter Olympics in 1988.

 History

 1960s

 While CBS aired both the 1960 Winter and Summer Games (marking the first time that the Olympics were broadcast on American television), by 1964, a different network showed the Winter Games: ABC.
 Roone Arledge won broadcast rights for his network and began a relationship with the "five rings" that would last over two decades.
 The program used many of the same production staff from ABC's Wide World of Sports, as well as the same host, Jim McKay, who moved to ABC from CBS in 1961.
 In 1968, ABC showed both the Winter Games and the Summer Games.